 - Black Food Coloring

 It will be helpful if you have a candy thermometer.
 If you don't have one you can still make this recipe.
-You can test little spoonfuls for doneness by lifting out of the pan and seeing if it hardens.
+Without a candy thermometer, you can test little spoonfuls for doneness.
+Start by lifting some of the syrup out of the pan with a spoon and see if it hardens.
 When it's done, a hard little candy string should form.
 If the sugar drips off, its not done!

 Gathering Sticks